HPV Screening Test

 Once changes are confirmed, treatment options are available and depend on the stage of change as well as the specific type of abnormal cells.
 Some options include the following:

 - Cryosurgery: This involves freezing the abnormal cells which are then surgically removed.

 - Cone biopsy or LEEP procedure: In this procedure, a triangular segment of cervical tissue, including the abnormal cells, is removed by specially designed instrument.

-Following all kinds of treatment, a repeat Pap smear will be performed to ensure that the abnormal cells were removed entirely and you will be monitored closely for a period of time to ensure that they do not return.
+Following all kinds of treatment, a repeat screening will be performed to ensure that the abnormal cells were removed entirely and you will be monitored closely for a period of time to ensure that they do not return.
 If there are still abnormal cells after treatment, or if the changes return, further treatment will be discussed with your doctor.

 A Cervical Screening Test during pregnancy is very safe.
 In case of an abnormal result, a Colposcopy can be performed, too.
 However, further treatments are delayed until the birth of the baby.
 Oftentimes the birth process washes away the abnormal cervical cells.

 If Dr Marcia Bonazzi is your obstetrician, she will perform a Cervical Screening Test regardless of previous screening results at your post-natal appointment, approximately six weeks after the birth of your baby.